Expressive Power of ReLU and Step Networks under Floating-Point Operations: Expressive power of neural networks under

 \section{Expressive power of neural networks under $\bbF_{p,q}$}

 We now consider a more practical setup: when all computations are done in $\bbF_{p,q}$ (i.e., the set of floating-point numbers with $p$-bit significand and $q$-bit exponent), where $p,q\in\bbN$ satisfy $q\ge5$ and $4\le p\le 2^{q-2}+2$.
 As noted in \cref{sec:float}, this class of $\bbF_{p,q}$ covers many popular floating-point formats such as those defined in the IEEE 754 standard \cite{ieee19} and bfloat16 \cite{tensorflow}.
+Specifically, we demonstrate that $\step$ networks and $\relu$ networks under $\bbF_{p,q}$ also exhibit the memorization and universal approximation properties with the same number of parameters as in the $\bbF_p$ case.
 The proofs of all results in this section are presented in \cref{sec:pfresults-fpqr}.